The completion of a minimum of thirty course credits is required of all students pursuing a Master's Degree in Religion.

 OR

-*Acquisition of a foreign language is not required for the M.A. degree.
-However, to encourage language learning, which is especially important for those who want to pursue a Ph.D. in a top graduate program, relevant language study may count towards the M.A. degree.
-These language study credits require the approval of the graduate director in consultation with the student's thesis supervisor, and students need to consult with their thesis supervisors to determine what language(s) to study and at what level.
-Only 300 or 400 level language courses can be counted toward the master's degree.
+*To encourage language training, which is especially important for those who want to pursue a Ph.D., relevant language coursework at the 300-level or higher may count towards the M.A. degree.
+Language course credits require the approval of the graduate director in consultation with the student's thesis supervisor, and students need to consult with their thesis supervisors to determine what language(s) to study and at what level.

 Our faculty members work with texts written in Arabic, Burmese, Chinese, French, German, Greek, Hebrew, Hindi, Italian, Japanese, Latin, Pali, Persian, and Sanskrit as well as other classical and vernacular languages, and can direct independent readings in these languages.
-Languages regularly taught at Rutgers include Arabic, Bengali, Persian, Sanskrit Hebrew, Hindi, French, German, Greek, Latin, Italian, Chinese, Japanese.
+Languages regularly taught at Rutgers include Arabic, Chinese, French, German, Greek, Hebrew, Hindi, Japanese, Korean, Latin, Persian, and Sanskrit.